 Where?
 36th annual ESRA congress, Lugano, Switzerland

-Anatomy, physiology and pathophysiology related to regional anaesthesia (including common concomitant diseases like diabetes, chronic lung disease, bleeding disorders etc).
+Anatomy, physiology, and pathophysiology related to regional anaesthesia (including common concomitant diseases such as diabetes, chronic lung disease, bleeding disorders, etc.).

-Pharmacology of drugs commonly used in regional anaesthesia and pain therapy
+Pharmacology of drugs commonly used in regional anaesthesia and acute pain management.

 Methods and strategies in regional anaesthesia and pain therapy for:

 gynaecology / obstetrics, children, elderly, trauma, acute and perioperative pain.

 Application of regional anaesthesia for surgically oriented procedures.